 For nearly four decades we've been telling kids the same story about sustainability while our collective consumption rates continue to skyrocket.
-Instead of focusing on limited solutions, 'The Big PickSure Book' asks 'big picture' questions.
-The kind that inspire kids to reach creative solutions beyond our imagination.
+Instead of focusing on limited solutions, It's time to ask big picture questions.

-What’s the problem with our current definition of sustainability for kids?
+What’s wrong with our current definition of sustainability for kids?